 Growing up, Shepherd’s Pie was on regular rotation in Gigi’s (aka Mama HealthNut) kitchen, especially in the fall and winter.
 She pretty much whipped it up on a moment’s notice using up whatever ground meat and veggies were in the fridge.
 I really wanted to re-create this favourite childhood dish with a healthy twist!
 While testing out this recipe, I felt so nostalgic I just had to call her for some tips and tricks: hence how the red wine was snuck into this recipe…haha…thanks Gigi!!
 This of course is optional but highly recommended.

 Celery root is high in dietary fibre which is great for the digestive system and provides an excellent source of vitamins C, K, B-6, potassium and phosphorous.
-I’m telling you guys, once you peel through that hairy ugly skin, underneath you will find the most fragrant, earthy intense flavour that will make you wonder how you ever skipped over this not so pretty root vegetable.
-And before you ask, no you can not substitute this with your green celery, leave that for your soups and stews and juicing machine.
+I’m telling you, once you peel through that ugly skin, underneath you will find the most fragrant, earthy intense flavour.
+It’s so good, you will wonder why you’ve been missing out on this delicious root vegetable.
+And before you ask, no you can not substitute this with your green celery!
+Leave that for your soups and stews and juicing machine.